 13% less turnover

-Applicants at this company in the South who took one of our Optimize Hire Pre-Employment Tests were 13% more likely to remain on the job than their low-scoring counterparts.
+High-scoring job applicants at this company in the South had 13% lower turnover than their low-scoring counterparts.
 The sample for this study was approximately 350 applicants.

 11% less likely to turn over

-At this company with offices in Western Europe and the United States, the Optimize Hire Pre-Employment Tests predicted turnover intentions that were 11% lower among high scorers.
-The sample for this study was just under 150 employees.
+At this company with offices in Western Europe and the United States, high scorers were 11% less likely than low scorers to intend to leave the company within a year or two.
+The sample for this study was just under 150 current employees.